-Qualified applicants must submit a letter of application, a curriculum vita, research statement, teaching statement, and a list of at least three references electronically to jobs.vt.edu to posting number 0122883.
-Please follow carefully the instructions found on the employment website regarding the application submission process.
-Unfortunately, we are unable to accept paper applications.
+Qualified applicants must submit a letter of application, a curriculum vita, research statement, teaching statement, and a list of at least three references electronically to www.jobs.vt.edu to posting number TR0130067.
+Please carefully follow the instructions regarding the online application submission process.
 Paper applications or electronic applications sent via e-mail cannot be considered.
-Review of applications will begin December 1, 2012 and will continue until the position is filled with an appropriate candidate.
-The anticipated start date is August 10, 2013.
+Review of applications will begin December 1, 2013 and will continue until the position is filled with an appropriate candidate.
+The anticipated start date is August 10, 2014.

 Applications from women and other underrepresented populations in engineering are especially encouraged.
 Virginia Tech has a program designed to support the retention and advancement of female faculty; see www.advance.vt.edu.
 Individuals with disabilities desiring accommodation in the application process should notify K. Atkins, ECE Dept, (540) 231-4136 or TDD/PC 1-800-828-1120 or Voice 1-800-828-1140.